hoanganh25991/bul-game-10/docs/technical/debug.md

 Model Injection
 - ?model=URL
-  - Attempts to load an external GLTF/GLB model for the hero (Zeus) using GLTFLoader.
+  - Attempts to load an external GLTF/GLB model for the hero (GoT) using GLTFLoader.
   - On success:
     - Placeholder geometry is hidden.
     - The model is auto-scaled so that its height is approximately 2.2 world units.